WuTheFWasThat/midnighttherapy/README.md

 ## OVERVIEW ##

-This project is a smarter interface for the Pathery website (www.pathery.com).
+This project is an extension to the Pathery website (www.pathery.com).
+It does two main things:

-The client (browser) does things like client-side pathing and save/load of solutions.
+1. Extend the client (browser) to do things like show block values and save/load of solutions.
-By letting the website interact with a personal server (running a solver), it can effectively facilitate human-computer interaction.
+2. Lets the website interact with a personal server (running a solver), to facilitate human-computer interaction.
-For those of us who aren't tech savvy, or don't want to run a server, I've provided a limited in-browser "server" which can tell you block values.

 ## FEATURES ##